dlstreamer/dlstreamer/samples/gstreamer/README.md

-# Intel® Deep Learning Streamer (Intel® DL Streamer) Samples
+# Deep Learning Streamer (DL Streamer) Samples

-Samples are simple applications that demonstrate how to use the Intel® DL Streamer.
+Samples are simple applications that demonstrate how to use the DL Streamer.
 The samples are available in the `/opt/intel/dlstreamer/samples` directory.

 Samples separated into several categories
 1. gst_launch command-line samples (samples construct GStreamer pipeline via [gst-launch-1.0](https://gstreamer.freedesktop.org/documentation/tools/gst-launch.html) command-line utility)